X-Plane/xptools/Building.md

 ### macOS

-To build on macOS, you’ll need at least macOS 10.11 (El Capitan) and Xcode 8.3 or higher ([free in the Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12)).
+To build on macOS, you’ll need at least Xcode 12.2 (i.e. OSX Catalina) ([free in the Mac App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12)).

-You also need a command-line version of [CMake](http://www.cmake.org/) installed.
-Beside downloading a binary from the cmake website, it can also be installed via [Homebrew](https://brew.sh): `$ brew install cmake`
+The build will create 'fat' libraries and binaries containg code for both x86_64 and arm64 architectures.

 ### Windows